 For instance, you can still compose and read emails with Gmail Offline and work on documents offline with Google Drive.
 The offline apps will automatically save your work and sync back up with the online services when your Chromebook reconnects.
 Even more, you can download and play many Android games offline, too.

-Due to this focus, Chrome OS is lightweight enough that you don’t need the same processing heft of a Windows laptop.
+Due to this focus, Chrome OS is lightweight enough that you don’t need the same processing heft as a Windows laptop.
 Even more, the lower-end components typically require less power to operate, helping extend Chromebook battery life significantly — another original big selling point.

 There are some standouts, however.
 Google’s Pixelbook and Pixelbook Go paved the way for a new generation of premium Chromebooks with high-end hardware and even greater performance.